eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-config.md

     - `exp`: the expiration time (https://tools.ietf.org/html/rfc7519#section-4.1.4)
     - `sub`: the subject (https://tools.ietf.org/html/rfc7519#section-4.1.2)
 - allow redirect Urls with wildcards at the end
 - provide an endpoint that returns the [OpenID Provider Configuration information](http://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).
-According to the specification, this endpoint should end with the following sub-path:
+According to the specification, this endpoint should end with sub-path `/.well-known/openid-configuration`.

-    /.well-known/openid-configuration

 When using an alternate OIDC provider, the following Keycloak environment variables should be set to `NULL`: